haizelabs/safe-rbac-rag/README.md

 3. **Install the Package**:

     ```sh
-    pip install .
+    pip install rbac-rag

     # or if you want, install with dev dependencies
     pip install -e .
     ```

-This will install all the dependencies and make the `secure_rag` script available for use.
+This will install all dependencies and make the `secure_rag` contents available for use.

 ## Rudiments